Barton Highway: History

 Between April 1993 and May 1995, as part of the Hume Highway bypass of Yass, a 9 km dual carriageway deviation of Barton Highway was constructed to connect Barton Highway with the new alignment of Hume Highway, north of Yass.
 The new route crosses the Yass River on twin bridges to the east of Cooma Cottage before terminating at a trumpet interchange with Hume Highway, about 3 km northeast of Yass.
 The highway's former alignment, near the historic Cooma Cottage, east of the Yass River, was renamed Kirkton Road and Dog Trap Road.

 The passing of the Roads Act of 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
 Under this act, Barton Highway today retains its declaration as Highway 15, from the intersection with Hume Highway near Yass to the border of the Australian Capital Territory at Hall.

 Barton Highway was signed National Route 25 across its entire length in 1956.
-The Whitlam Government introduced the federal National Roads Act 1974, where roads declared as a National Highway were still the responsibility of the states for road construction and maintenance, but were fully compensated by the Federal government for money spent on approved projects.
+The Whitlam government introduced the federal National Roads Act 1974, where roads declared as a National Highway were still the responsibility of the states for road construction and maintenance, but were fully compensated by the Federal government for money spent on approved projects.
 As an important interstate link between the capitals of the Australian Capital Territory and Victoria, Barton Highway was declared a National Highway in 1974, and was consequently re-allocated National Highway 25.
 With both states' conversion to the newer alphanumeric system in 2013, its route number was updated to route A25.

 Murrumbateman bypass and staged duplication

 The Barton Highway passes through farmlands and the NSW town of Murrumbateman.
 In October 2001 the Australian Government announced that they would bypass the town to the east.
 A$20 million was set aside in the 2006 federal budget for planning and duplication costs associated with the bypass.
-The same year, the National Roads and Motorists' Association had named the Barton Highway as the worst highway on the Auslink National Network in New South Wales; accounting for three road fatalities annually.
+The same year, the NRMA had named the Barton Highway as the worst highway on the AusLink National Network in New South Wales; accounting for three road fatalities annually.
 While 42 km of the 52 km highway are located in New South Wales (NSW), only 6 km of the NSW section are dual carriageway.

 Various NSW and Federal governments have committed funding towards improvements to the Barton Highway, including a bypass east of Murrumbateman and a staged duplication to create 33 km of dual carriageways.
 Stage one of construction work has commenced and is scheduled to be completed by 2023.